holtwick/hostic/README.md

 ## Context

 The context that is passed to Middleware is important.
 The most important property of it is `body`.
 It holds the content of the page.
-For HTML and XML usually in form of a VDOM.
+For HTML and XML usually in form of a [virtual DOM](https://github.com/holtwick/hostic-dom).
 But it can also be used to pass properties to other Middlewares, like `lang` for language or `title` for the page title.

 ## Plugins